-Professional surfer Tehillah Mcguiness has a busy lifestyle and trains hard to keep surf and contest ready, she tells Sundried her inspirational story.
+Professional surfer Tehillah McGuinness has a busy lifestyle and trains hard to keep surf and contest ready, she tells Sundried her inspirational story.

 How did you become a pro surfer?